GSmithApps/hindent/README.md

 # ToDo

-- [x] allow for comments
+- [ ] allow for comments
 - [ ] VS Code extension
   - [ ] file icon
   - [ ] syntax highlight comments
-- [ ] make it so you can pass in a string instead of a file
+- [x] make it so you can pass in a string instead of a file
+- [x] implement the transpile
+- [x] implement the execute scheme